1BitCode-Com/telegrab/README.md

 ---

-# Telegram Media Downloader
+# TeleGrab: The Ultimate Telegram Archiver

-A powerful and efficient Python script for downloading media files from Telegram groups and channels with advanced features and human-like behavior.
+TeleGrab: The Ultimate Telegram Channel & Group Archiver.
+Designed to grab every photo, video, and document, bypassing API limits and handling expired links with ease.

 ## Features